Confidaunt/quartz_NystarRetired/content/People/Abraham.md

 Cause: None
 draft: true
 ---
-Summary:
 A handler of other Iron Shepherds.
 More refined in his tactics.
 Currently hunting for The 35th Confessor.

-Appearance:

-First Met:
-In Sway's childhood.

-Last Met:
+Sway has known him since childhood.